AhmedrAshraf/React-Codepen-Clone/README.md

 ### Key Customization Points:
-1. Replace `yourusername` with your GitHub username
+1. Replace `ahmedrashraf` with your GitHub username
 2. Add a demo gif/screenshot (create a `/public/demo.gif` file)
 3. Update the "Built With" section with your actual dependencies
 4. Add any special deployment instructions if needed